salastro/salastro.github.io/content/posts/programming/apl.md

 ## Simple Array Logic

 A fascinating aspect of APL is the way it handles arrays.
 It just works exactly how I expect it to work.
 First off, there is no special syntax to write arrays, they are just numbers/string separated with spaces. `1 4 3` is an array of three elements: 1, 4, and 3. `'hello' 'world'` is an array of two elements: 'hello' and 'world'.
 On the other hand, operations also makes sense. `1 2 3 + 4 5 6` sums the two arrays into `5 7 9`, which is exactly what I thought of the first time I saw a plus between two arrays.
 You want to sum the elements of the array?
-No problem just add `+/` in front of the array and it is done.
+No problem just add `+/` in front of the array, and it is done.
 A running sum?
 Just replace the `/` with `\`.
 More stuff like [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) are also simple; just insert `∘.,` between the two arrays.
 This partially extends to strings since they also are arrays but of characters.

 ## Comparison